Biathlon at the 2014 Winter Olympics – Men's relay

 The men's relay competition of the Sochi 2014 Olympics was held at Laura Biathlon & Ski Complex on 22 February 2014.

 On 15 February 2020, the International Biathlon Union announced that because of a doping violation, Evgeny Ustyugov and Russian men's 4 × 7.5 km relay team had been disqualified for the gold medal.
 In September 2025 the IOC Executive Board approved medal reallocations.
+On 15 February 2026, the reallocated teams were awarded medals during a special ceremony at the 2026 Winter Olympics.

 Results

 The race started at 18:30.